What is the California Administrative Services Credential?

 After earning the Preliminary Administrative Services Credential, you are ready to apply for jobs that require this credential.
-Once you’re in that role, you can start thinking about how you might earn your Clear Administrative Credential.
+Once you’re in that role, you will plan how you will earn your Clear Administrative Credential , often in the district where you’ve taken the position.
 To be eligible for your Clear Administrative Credential, you must:

 - Possess a valid Preliminary Administrative Services Credential

 - Verify a minimum of two years of successful experience in a full-time administrative position in a California school

 - Complete a CTC-approved Administrative Services Induction Program